Human Heart Anatomy and Cardiac Cycle

 The human heart is an extraordinary organ, integral to our survival by continuously pumping blood throughout the body.
 Grasping the intricacies of heart anatomy is essential for understanding its vital functions and maintaining optimal heart health.
-This article provides an in-depth overview of the human heart anatomy, including heart structure, layers of the heart, heart chambers and valves, blood circulation, and blood supply.
+This article provides an in-depth overview of the human heart anatomy, including heart structure, layers of the heart, heart chambers and valves, and Cardiac Cycle.
 Learn about common heart diseases and tips for maintaining heart health in this comprehensive guide.

 Introduction to Human Heart Anatomy